wg-easy/wg-easy/How_to_generate_an_bcrypt_hash.md

 # wg-password

-`wg-password` (wgpg) is a script that generates bcrypt password hashes for use with `wg-easy`, enhancing security by requiring passwords.
+`wg-password` (wgpw) is a script that generates bcrypt password hashes for use with `wg-easy`, enhancing security by requiring passwords.

 ## Features